ivangfr/springboot-kong-plugins/README.md

 {"traces":[{"timestamp":"...
 ```

-**PS. again, as happened previously with `/api/private`, `/actuator/httptrace` endpoint is not secured by the application.
+> Note.
+Again, as happened previously with `/api/private`, `/actuator/httptrace` endpoint is not secured by the application.
-We will use Kong to secure it on the next steps.**
+We will use `Kong` to secure it on the next steps.

 ## Plugins